codewar65/VTX_ClientServer/README.md

 ## To Do($) / To Fix(!) / Investigate(?)

 !
-Client handshake with server.
+Sprite positions appears to be off.
+Verify & correct.

 $ Telnet negotiation moved from server to client.

 $ Encapsulate all vtx functions / variables into vtx object.

-$ Move sprite commands.

 $ HTTP requests as new thread.

-? thin version of uvga16.

 ?
 WSS / certificate &| poor-mans client<->server encryption with rotating keys.

-?
-VT100 compatibily mode.

 $ Redo website.

-$ Test.test.test.test.
+? thin version of uvga16.